 Let me start by explaining.
 In all types of learning, peer to peer learning is very important.
 For example, you’ll be learning from lectures and teachers, but a lot of the time you’re learning from each other.
 That’s a really important part of the course.

-In London, I wanted to develop social entrepreneur peer to peer learning.
-Learning doesn’t stop once you finish University, but I needed to make learning more interesting for the social entrepreneurs.
+In London, I wanted to develop a social entrepreneur peer to peer learning.
+Learning doesn’t stop once you finish University, but I needed to make learning more interesting for social entrepreneurs.

 That’s why I invented a new kind of peer to peer event for social entrepreneurs.
 A Beer to Beer learning event!